webplatform/docs/concepts/mobile_web/mobile_javascript_best_practices/index.md

 {{API_Name}}
 {{Summary_Section}}
 {{Concept_Page
-|Content=
+|Content=When optimising JavaScript, it is important to first understand
-When optimising JavaScript, it is important to first understand the big picture and the major stack components affecting the performance.
+the big picture and the major stack components affecting the performance.
 Equally important is to understand what can and cannot be optimised in JavaScript without touching the browser code base.
 A good starting